NotExpectedYet/APCUPS-Power---EmonCMS/README.md

-# APCUPS - Power Collector for EmonCMS
+# APCUPS - Power Collector for EmonCMS - WIP

 # What does this do?
 The script runs on an interval and gathers data from multiple apcupsd installs using it's network functionality.
 It then pushes that data as a wattage value up to emonCMS to be tracked.